swirlai/swirl-search/docs/AI-Connect.md

 ## Connecting to Enterprise AI

-{: .highlight }
-The following applies only to SWIRL AI CONNECT ENTERPRISE.

-### Roles for Generative AI
+### Roles for Generative AI/Large Language Models

-There are four "roles" which LLM/GAI can play in SWIRL:
+There are four "roles" which GAI/LLMs can take in SWIRL:

 | Role | Description | Default |
 | ------- | ----------- | -------- |